wycats/slimtest/README.txt

 == STRATEGERY

-There are two strategeries intended for ZenTest: test conformance auditing and rapid XP.
+There are two strategeries intended for SlimTest: test conformance auditing and rapid XP.

-For auditing, ZenTest provides an excellent means of finding methods that have slipped through the testing process.
+For auditing, SlimTest provides an excellent means of finding methods that have slipped through the testing process.
 I've run it against my own software and found I missed a lot in a well tested package.
 Writing those tests found 4 bugs I had no idea existed.

-ZenTest can also be used to evaluate generated code and execute your tests, allowing for very rapid development of both tests and implementation.
+SlimTest can also be used to evaluate generated code and execute your tests, allowing for very rapid development of both tests and implementation.